Dhanasree-Rajamani/SpecialTopics_DeepLearning/Assignment 6/Readme.md

 a) For this question, I have built an end2end generative AI based app using Vue, Vite, Vercel and Replit

+Code for this project is present here in Github repo: https://github.com/Dhanasree-Rajamani/testapp_by_dhanasree

 I have used a template based on Vue and modified it for my usecase.

 I have deployed the application using Vercel.